orestis-koutroumpas/Numerical-Solution-of-Schrodinger-Equation/README.md

 # Quantum-Solver

-The program solves the time-independent Schrödinger equation using the three-point finite difference method, offering a versatile tool for exploring quantum mechanics in various potentials.
+The program solves the one dimensional time-independent Schrödinger equation using the three-point finite difference method, offering a versatile tool for exploring quantum mechanics in various potentials.
 Users can analyze systems such as Finite Well, Harmonic Oscillator, Poschl-Teller, Double Finite Well, and Superlattice, gaining insights into the behavior of quantum particles in different potential landscapes.